Jeff Dye: Personal life

 Dye's elder sister, Janice, died in a car accident in Albany, Oregon, on December 3, 2015.
-Due to undiagnosed dyslexia, Dye did not learn to read until he was 20-years-old.
+Due to undiagnosed dyslexia, Dye did not learn to read until he was 22 years old.
 Dye is known for being a Bigfoot enthusiast and resides in Los Angeles, California.
+On October 9th, 2023, Dye was arrested for DUI and fleeing the scene of an accident after driving his white Tesla into a tree at 9:56 AM.